jkempf42/kube-volttron/cluster-config/README.md

 are nice if you have IPv6 available but only increase the complexity.
 Below, I've summarized the instructions for installing and configurating Wireguard specifically for the kube-volttron use case using IPv4.

-Note that these instructions work best if you have a VM or bare metal device running Ubuntu 20.4 as your gateway node from which you can work back into the cloud using `ssh` if you are using a cloud VM for your central node.
-You can open one window and `ssh` into your central node and have the other on the gateway machine.
-Both sides need to have Wireguard installed and configured.

 #### Installing Wireguard and related packages